maargenton/go-testreport/README.md

 The test reporting process goes through an intermediate in-memory representation that maps to a canonical YAML format on disk.
-Independently of the formatted output, the command can save the intermediate YAML represnetation of the tests after processign the source format (e.g. `go test -json` output format), or load the YAML representation to generate the formatted output.
+Independently of the formatted output, the command can save the intermediate YAML represnetation of the tests after processign the source format (e.g. `go test -json` output format), or can load the YAML representation to generate the formatted output.

 The minimal YAML structure for loading tests for reporting is: